The creativity of author, designer, broadcaster Ben Arogundade

-A POPSTAR'S HERITAGE: What ethnicity and nationality is Robyn Rihanna Fenty?
+A POPSTAR'S HERITAGE: What ethnicity and nationality is Rihanna?
 Is she black, white, mixed race, American, British, Jamaican?
 These are just some of the questions Internet-users search about the music celebrity's background and parents heritage.
-Above: Rihanna and English statesman and military leader Oliver Cromwell.
-He did more to influence the race and ethnicity of Rihanna's birthplace, Barbados, than any other historical figure.
+English military leader Oliver Cromwell did more to influence the race and ethnicity of Rihanna's birthplace, Barbados, than any other historical figure.
 In 1648 he deported 50,000 Irish dissidents to the island, who subsequently mixed with the black population.